gitlabhq/omnibus-gitlab/doc/update/README.md

 #### Use PostgreSQL HA

 Pick a node to be the `Deploy Node`.
-It can be any node, but it must be the same node throughout the process.
+It can be any application node, but it must be the same node throughout the process.

 **Deploy node**